 Wounds are powerful, both in real life and in fiction.
 Taking the time to probe you’re character’s past to find their emotional pain will help you better understand what motivates them and how they will behave when crises arise and choices must be made.
 One tool to help with understanding a character’s past, motivation, emotional sensitivities and more is the Reverse Backstory Tool.

 Full guidelines are in the Negative Trait Thesaurus, and a downloadable chart can be found HERE.
-Also, the Emotional Wound Thesaurus is a treasure trove of ideas for wounds, and serve as great examples for how much a wound will alter you’re character’s behavior.
+Also, the Emotional Wound Thesaurus is a treasure trove of ideas for wounds, providing deep insight into the formative behavioral changes these wounds will bring about in a character.

 Does your hero have a wound?
 What fear does it mask?
 What lie does the character believe about himself as a result?
 Let me know in the comments!